 - 1. Install one (1) pedestrian oriented, halo illuminated channel letter signs at the base of the Western Centre at the Soledad and Pecan Street entrance.
 This signage is to feature an aluminum face that is to be back lit by LED lights.
 This sign to be 2' 0" in height and 18' 0 3/4" in length. - 2.
 Install one (1) pedestrian oriented, halo illuminated channel letter signs at the base of the Western Centre at the Riverwalk level.
 This signage is to feature an aluminum face that is to be back lit by LED lights.
 This sign i to be 2' 0" in height and 18' 0 34" in length. - 3.
-Install (2) signs on the top of the north and south elevations, each approximately 55' in length and 25' in width.
-The signs would be installed upon a proposed curtain wall system, referred to as a "lantern", comprised of a steel structure and glass panels with diffusers.
-The proposed signage will be lit by LED lights.
-In addition to facilitating the proposed lighting system, the curtain wall system will obstruct viewing of the exiting, rooftop communication equipment.
+Install a white flex panel system at the capital of the structure to be internally illuminated by blue LED lights which are to be powered remotely behind the wall of the structure.
+Incorporated into this system will be aluminum channel letters facing north and south containing a white polycarbonate face overlayed with perforated day/night vinyl to allow for the transition of lighting color.
+Both signs will read be approximately 64' 0" in length and 26' 0" in height.
+The additional of the proposed white flex panel system will not impact the current height of the structure.